codeleg/Radar-Measurement-Visualization/radarFe/Applicaition of radar docker ScreenShoot.odtREADME.md

 emulationZoneSize: The size of the area in which the radar is emulating (in kilometers).
 Default: 200.
 Visualizing Data
 The received radar data is processed and displayed on a polar graph using libraries like Plotly.
 The detected targets are plotted based on their angle (azimuth) and distance (calculated from the time it takes for the radar signal to return).

-Future Improvements
-Add more customization options to control the visualization (e.g., changing color schemes, zoom levels).
-Improve performance when visualizing a large number of targets.
-Add features to simulate different radar conditions, such as noise or interference.
-License
-This project is open-source and available under the MIT License.